Monday, 28 July 2014

 On Saturday the weather was great so we went for a nice long walk around Glasgow, and enjoyed the festival atmosphere that the Commonwealth Games have brought to the city.
 James commented that everyone in Glasgow seems to have been given a "nice pill" with complete strangers chatting and being helpful to each other.
 Not that people in the city are usually horrible, it's just that the Games seem to have given everyone a wee boost.

-Saturday 26 July 2014
+Saturday, 26 July 2014

 Clydesider Davie

-I am very proud of Davie who is on his third day of being a Clydesider - a volunteer at the Commonwealth Games.
+I am very proud of Davie, who is on his third day of being a Clydesider - a volunteer at the Commonwealth Games.
 The first two days he had to be at the Emirates Stadium (where he is based) for 6 a.m.
 On Thursday he got up at about 4.30 a.m. and caught a bus.
 He was on duty at the badminton all day directing people to their seats and saw David Cameron, although he didn't recognise him until someone pointed him out!
-He wears a smart red and grey uniform with a man bag which contains his official towel(?!), umbrella and water bottle.
+He wears a smart red and grey uniform with a man bag which contains his official towel, umbrella and water bottle.
 He also has a very large official pass on a lanyard.
 When he got home he was exhausted and fell asleep before tea, which was a delicious barbecue.

-Perhaps inevitably David slept in on his second morning so I threw on my clothes at 6 a.m. and gave him a lift to the stadium.
+Perhaps inevitably Davie slept in on his second morning so I threw on my clothes at 6 a.m. and gave him a lift to the stadium.
 There was hardly any traffic and by following James' advice to go along London Road I was able to drop him right there, so he was only 20 minutes late and anyway he tells me that the volunteers don't actually start until nearly 7 so he didn't miss anything.
 He spent most of the day just outside the stadium directing people which door they should go in.
 He really enjoyed this and came home full of the joys, he loved helping people and told us that he chatted to them as well because he wanted to make their experience as enjoyable as possible.
 This made my heart just about burst with pride.
 He had also been getting to know the other volunteers during their breaks and has made a couple of friends.
 Apparently Sir Chris Hoy was stopped at the door because he didn't have a correct pass - but he was very good natured about it and the situation was sorted out quickly!

 I'm so pleased that he is enjoying being part of it all so much.

-Thursday 24 July 2014
+Thursday, 24 July 2014

 The Height of Summer

 This is it!
 It is proper hot weather and I am in my hammock in the garden, up beside Jack's wee grave which feels quite companionable.
-I have done some pottering around the house but have now decided to blog and then read my book for a while, because how often do you get the chance to read outside?
+I have done some pottering around the house but have now decided to blog and then read my book for a while, because how often do you get the chance to read outside in Scotland?
 Despite feeling slightly uneasy at my lack of productive activity, I am loving this time.
 The washing is drying fast on the line, moving in a very gentle breeze.
 There are butterflies flitting about, and the pears are ripening on the branches above me.
 Over the last few days of hot weather I have been doing errands in the morning and then relaxing in the afternoons.
-I have been out for lunch with David.
+I have been out for lunch with Davie.
 To my surprise and pleasure a few of my (unforgivably neglected by me) friends have popped in to see me, probably having seen my car in the drive, and we have chatted and drunk cool drinks in the garden.
 It was fun.

-Wednesday 23 July 2014
+Wednesday, 23 July 2014

 Bring on the Commonwealth Games